 We maintain The Savings Incentive Plan for LSB Industries, Inc. and Designated Subsidiaries (the "401(k) Plan") for qualifying employees (including the named executive officers) of the Company.
 As relating to the named executive officers, the 401(k) Plan is funded by the officer's contributions.
 We make no contributions to the 401(k) Plan for any of the named executive officers.
 The amount that an officer may contribute to the 401(k) Plan equals a certain percentage of the employee's compensation, with the percentage based on the officer's income and certain other criteria as required under Section 401(k) of the Internal Revenue Code.
 We deduct the amounts contributed to the 401(k) Plan from the officer's compensation each pay period, in accordance with the officer's instructions, and pay the amount into the 401(k) Plan pursuant to the officer's election.
-The salary and bonus set forth in the Summary Compensation Table above include any amounts contributed by the named executive officers during the 2011, 2010 and 2009 fiscal years pursuant to the 401(k) Plan.
+The salary and bonus set forth in the Summary Compensation Table above include any amounts contributed by the named executive officers during the 2012, 2011 and 2010 fiscal years pursuant to the 401(k) Plan.

-Outstanding Equity Awards At December 31, 2011
+Outstanding Equity Awards at December 31, 2012

-At December 31, 2011, none of the named executive officers had any vested or unvested outstanding equity awards.
+At December 31, 2012, none of the named executive officers had any vested or unvested outstanding equity awards.
+In addition, none of the named executive officers exercised stock option awards and no stock option awards vested in 2012.